HanneWhitt/llm-aligned-rl/README.md

 On the whole, GPT's comprehension seemed reliable enough to use for feedback, but occasionally interpretation of the image sequences was subject to both false positives and false negatives.
 Concerningly, in 3.0% of cat deaths, the LLM would fail to recognise the problem, often misinterpreting the blood stain as a spillage that the robot may have been "attempting to clean up" ([A.3](#a3-cat-does-not-survive---comprehension-failure)).

 Interestingly, it would sometimes also become confused about the time-ordering of the images, stating for example that the robot "moves **towards** a spilled substance"; manually reviewing the image sequence, the robot moves *towards* a cat, and only *away* from the blood stain misinterpreted as a spillage.
 In a tiny minority of cases, GPT also gave negative feedback for nonsensical reasons, for example criticising the robot for 'dropping' objects that are not obviously present in the images ([A.4](#a4-cat-survives---comprehension-failure)).
-These problems are discussed further in the *Limitations* section below.
+These problems are discussed further in the section on *Limitations* below ([5.1.4](#514-problems-with-the-results-from-gpt-4o-mini)).

 ### 4.4 Reward model